flube2/GusGunGameReloadedBuilds/README.md

-Builds for Gus's Gun Game Reloaded
-Built with Unreal Engine 4.23 and 4.24
+Builds for Gus's Gun Game Reloaded (Built with Unreal Engine 4.23 and 4.24)

-NOTE: A ***required*** file is tracked by Git LFS, and is a nonfunctional pointer after downloading as a zip file.
+**NOTE:** A ***required*** file is tracked by Git LFS, and is a non-functional pointer after downloading repo as a zip file.
 In order for the game to work that pointer has to be replaced by the actual file.
 Either clone the repo or **See Step 3 below**.

+**NOTE:** You could also clone the repo to your PC and build/package yourself.
+**Link to source code: "https://www.github.com/flube2/GusGunGameReloaded"**

+**NOTE:** If using the 32-bit version, follow directions below but replace all 64's with 32's.

 To get the game to work: